hindutva/hindutva.github.io/main/rivals/abe-disease/0-theism/rudhironmAda.md

 ---

 ## Traits
+- For traits common with other Abe 0-theist maturations, see [main page](../).
-- Egalitarianism, anti-elitism, opposition to heredity.
+- Egalitarianism, anti-elitism, opposition to heredity influence (even in descriptive scientific research on phenotypes important in social functions).
 - In the old hard strain - Dictatorship of the proletariat.
+Examples: Soviet state.
+Khmer Rouge.
+Naxals.
 - In newer strains - Mixutre with econolatory (see [main page](../) for intro).
+  - Examples: SJW-s of Soros who participated in 2020 US Race riots and more.
+Venus project.
+Urban naxals of India.

 ## History
 - "the old strain was very much dependent on the Soviet continuation of the old Rus empire.
 Once that fell, it was like a chariot that had lost a wheel."